spicetify/docs/docs/development/js-modules.md

 ### Example

-For Japanese studying purpose, I'm developing an extension that show Romaji form of Japanese track titles or artist names.
+For Japanese studying purpose, I'm developing an extension that shows the Romaji form of Japanese track titles or artist names.

 The idea is when I right click at track name and choose Show Romaji: